 But through that research, I made my OWN degree.
 A degree specialized in Lifestyle Design.

 No. Not at all.
 Lifestyle Design may be the most practical and effective thing you’ve never explicitly focused on.

-I read as much as I could on the subject, and that lead me to entrepreneurship, philosophy and behavioral psychology, three of the most important fields of study for anyone looking to live an alternative lifestyle.
+I read as much as I could on the subject, and that lead me to entrepreneurship, practical philosophy, and behavioral psychology, three of the most important fields of study for anyone looking to live an alternative lifestyle.